smirki/PhotoOrganizer/README.md

-Certainly!
-Here's a comprehensive `README.md` template for your project, covering installation, usage, debugging, and platform-specific instructions.
-You can adapt the details as needed based on your specific application and requirements.

----

 # Photo Organizer

 A powerful and user-friendly tool to organize your photos by extracting EXIF data, renaming files based on dates, and sorting them into structured directories.